imcuttle/blogsource/source/_articles/Set-Up-Yourself-Blog.md

 replace `deploy.url` to yourself, and if you want bakup your moka work directory, replace `bak.url`
 12. Deploy!
-        moka d -g -b # -b option menus bakup, -g: generate
+        moka d -g -b # -b option menus bakup, -g: generate Done!
+Open your blog (address: yourusername.github.io) and enjoy it.
+13. New Article
+        moka new title
+        # or
+        moka n title